workingj/LEARN/Git&GitHub.md

 - `git remote -v` List all currently configured remote repositorie`
 - `git clone [url]` Clone (download) a repository that already exists on GitHub, including all of the files, branches, and commits

+## GITIGNORE

+You can find helpful templates for `.gitignore` files at [github.com/github/gitignore](https://github.com/github/gitignore).
+Preventing unintentional staging or commiting of files

+    logs/
+    *.notes
+    pattern*/

+**Save a file with desired patterns as .gitignore** with either direct string matches or wildcard globs.

 ## BRANCHES & MERGING

 Isolating work in branches, changing context, and integrating changes